 How Many Calories Do YOU Need?

-Now, figure out how many calories you need at the Mayo Clinic’s handy dandy little calculator.
+Now, figure out how many calories you need.
 Your result is an APPROXIMATE.
 I can’t stress that enough, but it will at least give you an idea of how much or little you should be eating every day, and therefore how you should or shouldn’t tweak the meal plan.

 If you want to know how much you should eat if you’re trying to lose weight, subtract 200 or 300 calories from that a day and you’ll likely start losing weight.
 If you want to get more detailed about it, go sign up for a free account at www.myfitnesspal.com, and in the set-up process, it’ll tell you how many calories you should be eating in order to lose 1 or 2 pounds a week.
 By the way, that is a healthy and sustainable amount to lose per week and it may end up being more or less than that, depending on your metabolism, stress levels, sleep habits, etc.